Skip to main content

 How we deliver Baby photo contest votes

-We deliver baby photo contest votes in four steps — identify the platform's counting rule, match the right vote type, pace delivery across the window, and monitor for removals with free top-ups — so the votes both count and survive to the deadline.
-First we confirm how your contest counts a vote, because the wrong method wastes the order.
-A gallery that counts one vote per IP needs unique residential IPs — a 500-vote order is 500 distinct addresses, which per-IP dedup reads as 500 real parents voting.
+We deliver baby photo contest votes in four steps — identify the platform's counting rule, match the right vote type, pace delivery to mirror a family-network sharing curve, and monitor for removals with free top-ups — so the votes both count and survive to the deadline.
+First we confirm how your contest counts a vote, because baby galleries often use the same platforms as other photo contests but with organizer-set privacy configurations that affect delivery.
+A gallery that counts one vote per IP needs unique residential IPs — a 500-vote order is 500 distinct addresses, which per-IP dedup reads as 500 real families voting.
 A contest that requires email confirmation (common on Woobox and newspaper "Beautiful Baby" galleries) needs ballots from real inboxes that complete the confirmation click; raw clicks never register there.
-A Facebook-login baby contest needs aged, real accounts because blank profiles are an instant tell.
-Once the method is set, we pace delivery to mirror an organic family-share curve: a modest early build, steady daily accumulation for daily-vote contests, and a measured margin over the leader rather than an overnight jump from 50 to 5,000.
+A Facebook-login baby contest needs aged, real accounts because blank profiles are flagged immediately.
+Once the method is set, we pace delivery to mirror an organic family-share curve: a modest early build as the close family votes, then a steady daily accumulation that mirrors grandparents and extended relatives seeing the post over several days, and a measured margin over the leader rather than an overnight jump.
 We country-match the IPs to the contest's real audience and watch the leaderboard through to the deadline.

 How we avoid platform detection